WordPress as a platform is ah-mazing but if you are new to it, WordPress terms can be confusing!

 I think the term “widget” is the funniest one of all the WordPress terms.

-The areas that are “widgetized” are defined by the theme you’re using.
+The areas that are “widgetized” are determined by the theme you’re using.

-This is simply content that runs down the side of your website page.
-It’s either on the left or the right.
+This is content that runs down the side of your website page.
+It’s either on the left or the right, or you can opt to not have one.

 So a domain name is not unique to WordPress but it’s worth adding to the list!
 Your domain name is just the name of your website or your URL, such as www.mavrocreative.com.

 There you have it!
-Hopefully we demystified some of the common WordPress terms for you (and now you have something to toss out at the next cocktail party and impress all your friends!)
+I hope that I have demystified some of the common WordPress terms for you.
+(And now you have something to toss out at the next cocktail party and impress all your friends!)

 If you have any WordPress terms to add to the list, feel free to let us know in the comments below!